This article is part of a larger series on Payroll Services.

 The best payroll apps make it easy for employers to manage payroll directly from their smartphones or tablets.
 Most are free to download, although you have to pay providers’ subscription fees to use their software.
 Some mobile payroll apps won’t let you e-file payroll taxes through its system, whereas others have full-service functionality so that you can run payroll, pay employees and taxes, and approve time all via the app.

-To find the best payroll apps for small businesses, we evaluated 14 solutions and narrowed the list down to our top five recommendations:
+To find the best payroll apps for small businesses, we evaluated 15 solutions and narrowed the list down to our top six recommendations:

-- Square Payroll: Best for restaurants and retail shops using Square POS that need fast employee payments
+- Square Payroll: Best overall, especially for restaurants and retail shops using Square POS

 - Paychex: Best for solopreneurs and growing businesses that require flexible plans and dedicated payroll support

 - Fingercheck: Best for startups needing solid HR payroll tools and access to payroll financing services

 - Paycom’s Beti: Best for businesses looking for a self-service app that allows employees to run payroll themselves

 - Roll by ADP: Best for tech-savvy small business owners that want a low-cost, chat-based mobile payroll tool

 - SurePayroll: Best for employers with simple payroll needs (no major reporting or customization requirements)